RoyOltmans/anova_server/README.md

    - 3 install the wifi config
      Go TO /api/ble/config_wifi_server, you must add your private SSID and PWD

-NOW your off the grid with the Anove ;-)
+NOW your off the grid with the Anova ;-)

 # Home Assistant Integration for Anova Precision Cooker